sc0v0ne/LearnAI/ml/feature_engineering.md

 It is often useful to filter out non-predictive features and keep the model lean so that the model is faster, easier to explain to stakeholders and simpler to deploy.

-The article five different ways to do feature selection for supervised machine learning problem.
+The article [5] five different ways to do feature selection for supervised machine learning problem.

+Determining which features are most relevant to a particular task is not always straightforward.
+It may be helpful to use a feature selection technique to help identify features with less importance [10].

+These feature selection techniques often rank features based on their importance in predicting an outcome.
+Then we can filter all the features using a threshold value for extracting the most important features.

 ## Distance Metrics